airboxlab/airboxlab.github.io/_posts/2026-03-01-ope-guidelines.md

 2. Consider the episodes as 2 sub-episodes, the first part where propensities are applied until first switch time, the second where only reward is kept as the importance ratio cancel with $\frac {\pi_e(1|s) = 1}{\pi_b(1|s) = 1} = 1$

-The first option could be cleaner though, and could be used for all kind of estimators.
-This solution only holds if action stickiness applies to both policies.

 Below is an illustration of the problem for a single episode:

 ![sources]({{ site.baseurl }}/assets/ope_guidelines/overridden_policy_decisions_ope.svg){: .center }